Skip to main content

 4. Why is a category 3 flood more expensive?

-In a category 3 flood, removing all building materials that came into contact with the water is necessary.
-Because of this, a “flood cut” will be done.
-As such, everything within at least 2 feet from the ground, including drywall, will be taken out.
+In a category 3 flood, all building materials that came into contact with the water must be removed.
+Because of this, a “flood cut” will be made.
+Everything within at least 2 feet of the ground, including drywall, will be removed.

 Also, as a general rule, anything in contact with a category 3 type of flood will be removed and discarded.
 That includes building materials, such as ceilings, flooring, or walls.